mafortin/GOUHFI/README.md

 ### Step 0: Create a Python virtual environment

-- As any Python project, we highly recommend you to install GOUHFI inside a virtual environment.
+- As for any Python project, we highly recommend you to install GOUHFI inside a virtual environment.
 Whether you use pip, anaconda or miniconda is up to you.
-- A considerable amount of documentation is available online on how to proceed if needed.

 ### Step 1: Install PyTorch

 - Follow the instructions on the [PyTorch website](https://pytorch.org/get-started/locally/).
-- This step **has** to be done **before** step 2 below as recommended by the nnUNet team [step #1 here](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/installation_instructions.md#installation-instructions).
+- This step **has to be done before** step 2 below as recommended by the nnUNet team.
+See step #1 [here](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/installation_instructions.md#installation-instructions).

 ### Step 2: Install the repository locally